joshpaulson/examples/README.md

-This repository contains example code
+This repository contains example code.